oknozor/toml-bombadil/website/content/docs/profiles-and-themes/profile-variables.md

 bashrc = { source = "bashrc", target = ".bashrc"}
 ```

 So far we have defined a variable for `$JAVA_HOME` and we are using it once.
 Not very useful.

 ### Override default variable

-Now that we have declared some variables in the default profile, we can override it using a new profile :
+Now that we have declared some variables in the default profile, we can override it using a new profile:

 ```toml
 dotfile_dir = "bombadil-example"